Skip to main content

 The service account user credentials are used to configure the ServiceNow integration in Iru Endpoint.

-Any ServiceNow user account can be used as long as it has access to web services, and has the following roles assigned: cmdb_read, import_transformer, and rest_api_explorer.
-However, In general, it is good practice to create separate service accounts for each integration.
+Any ServiceNow user account can be used as long as it has access to web services and has the roles cmdb_read, import_transformer, and rest_api_explorer.
+Create a dedicated service account for this integration when possible.

 1